ytyulkinaxway/axway-open-docs/content/en/docs/contribution_guidelines/linktosamplefolder.md

   Link to Samples folder - test for Zoomin
 ---

-This page is **not** available in the Axway docs production portal, but it needs to be available on **staging** so Zoomin can see it.

-There's no way to hide it on Netlify and, at the same time, make it available on Zoomin.

 ## Link using absolute path

 {{< alert title="Warning" color="warning" >}} That's the way it works today {{< /alert >}}